wenxinxu/resnet-in-tensorflow/README.md

 resnet.py defines the network structure and some summary operations to summarize the sparsity of each layer.You can adjust the weight decay by changing the 'weight_decay' and 'fc_weight_decay'

 cifar10_input.py is the data I-O file.
 Supports training on random label.

+## TODO:
+1. Put a training curve on
+2. Add a bottleneck structure for networks with more than 56 layers